vikingeducation/prep_basics/test-yourself-answers.md

 It is broken down into packets and sent through random different ways to get to their destination.

+*Contributed by [Unknown]*

+The information is broken down into smaller packets of information and are transmitted to its destination.
+While being sent to the destination, the packets may all take different routes depending on the flow of traffic.
+Once received by the destination, the packets are reassembled back into the original message.

+*Contributed by [John Valera][https://github.com/jdvalera]*

 #### What are packets?